nexiality/documentation/commands/web/switchBrowser(profile,config).md

 This command instructs Nexial to suspend the automation on the current browser (if any) and switch the automation to another browser instance.

-At times, it is critical to automate with multiple independent browser to browser to sufficiently validate the intended functionality of the target application.
+At times, it is critical to automate with multiple independent browsers to sufficiently validate the intended functionality of the target application.
 In the context of automation, "independent browsers" means browsers that are sequestered from each other in terms of processes and session management.
 As such, one can toggle automation between multiple personae and their respective browsing experience.
 It is then possible to observe and validate the intended